 We will work with the CAPS Technology and Information Exchange (TIE) Core to develop effective dissemination strategies.
 The TIE Core has extensive experience disseminating research materials and findings, as well as synthesizing and rewriting the data to make it understandable and useable for CBOs and other audiences.
-Some of the innovative dissemination methods the TIE Core uses are: individual consultations, group trainings, conference workshops, newsletters, magazines and newspapers, Science to Community reports, Fact Sheets and the CAPS website.
-The TIE Core also sponsors the Spanish Language Initiative that focuses on TA and dissemination with Spanish-speaking populations.
-Drs \\\\\ and \\\\\ have frequently collaborated with the TIE Core.
+Some of the innovative dissemination methods the TIE Core uses are: individual consultations, group trainings, conference workshops, e-newsletters, , Fact Sheets, the CAPS website and other social media (Facebook, Twitter, LinkedIn, etc), {?
 To ensure that our results are used by researchers, policymakers and CBOs, we will:

 - 1. Make the survey available to CAPS and other researchers through the CAPS Instrument Archive on the CAPS web page.
 Both English and Spanish versions will be available. - 2.
 Report the results at conferences that target researchers and conferences that are more community-based. - 3.
-Hold a writing retreat to produce a Science to Community report.
-Report can be written in English and Spanish. - 4.
-Peer review all published products with CAPS researchers and CBO staff. - 5.
-Write an academic journal article and include one (or more) of our community collaborators as author. - 6.
-Write an article for a local magazine or newsletter in English or Spanish. - 7.
-Present our project to the CAPS Community Advisory Board for input and help with dissemination. - 8.
-Host an informal seminar with refreshments for all research participants in San Francisco and San Jose, where we discuss the findings and distribute the Science to Community report.
-This will ensure that our interview and focus group participants and key informants (such as owners of venues where we recruited) hear our findings. - 9.
-Make Science to Community report or other article available at the venues where we recruited. - 10.
+Peer review all published products with CAPS researchers and CBO staff. - 4.
+Write an academic journal article and include one (or more) of our community collaborators as author - 5.
+Write an article for a local magazine or newsletter in English or Spanish. - 6.
+Present our project to the CAPS Community Advisory Board for input and help with dissemination. - 7.
+Host an informal seminar with refreshments for all research participants in San Francisco or other major relevant Bay Area cities (e.g. Oakland, Berkeley, Hayward, San Jose), where we discuss study findings.
+This will ensure that our interview and focus group participants and key informants (such as owners of venues where we recruited) hear our findings. - 8.
+Make study report or other article available at the venues where we recruited. - 9.
 Work with UCSF media department to strategize methods for disseminating findings through Spanish-language radio and television stations.